bernhardAxonIvy/doc/source/engine-guide/configuration/index.rst

 written uppercase and separated by :code:`_` characters.
 You need also to prefix the environment variable with :code:`IVY_`.

-So to overwrite the :code:`SystemDb:Url:code:` of the :ref:`ivy-yaml` file, the environment variable :code:`IVY_SYSTEMDB_URL` must be set.
+So to overwrite the :code:`SystemDb:Url` of the :ref:`ivy-yaml` file, the environment variable :code:`IVY_SYSTEMDB_URL` must be set.